Attendance allowance: what is it & what are the potential pitfalls?

 This includes:

-• Serious injuries
+- Serious injuries

-• Sensory disabilities (such as deafness)
+- Sensory disabilities (such as deafness)

-• Mental health issues (like dementia)
+- Mental health issues (like dementia)

 To qualify for attendance allowance, the recipient must have needed the level of care and supervision to meet their needs for at least six months prior to making a claim.

-How much is attendance allowance?
+How much is the attendance allowance?

 There are currently two different attendance allowance rates, depending on the volume of care you require.

-Anyone requiring such care both day and night will be eligible for a higher rate of payment of £89.60 per week.
+Anyone requiring help or supervision throughout both day and night are eligible for a higher rate of payment of £108.55 per week.
+Both categories will receive a £10 bonus in December.

-Attendance allowance isn’t means-tested so it doesn’t matter how high or low your income is, you’ll still receive the same amount.
+Attendance allowance isn’t means-tested, so it doesn’t matter how high or low your income is; you’ll still receive the same amount.

-You will receive this payment approximately every four weeks, or monthly.
+You will receive this payment approximately every four weeks or monthly.

-How to apply for attendance allowance
+How do I apply for the attendance allowance?

 If you’re looking to apply for attendance allowance, this can be done using the online form on the GOV.UK website, and postal form or by calling 0800 731 0122.